pattarinth/fleet-telemetry-data-lake-aws/README.md

 | Silver | Cleaned, structured Parquet data optimized for analytics |

 Bronze → Silver transformation is performed using PySpark.
+Silver is the analytics source-of-truth used by Athena; Bronze preserves raw ingested telemetry for replay/debugging.

 ---